Liquid Staking Tokens in Automated Market Makers: Introduction

-To the best of our knowledge, this is the first work to systematically study -- both theoretically and empirically -- the functioning of LST-liquidity on AMMs.
-A central aspect in this regard is the profitability of providing LSTs as liquidity to AMMs.

-On AMMs, LSTs are commonly traded against their underlying asset.
-Since the price of LSTs is by design either pegged to a unit of the underlying asset or experiences a constant increase compared to the underlying asset as a result of staking rewards, such LST trading pairs exhibit a specific behavior: Apart from short-term price fluctuations, their price changes are constant and predictable.

-This paper studies AMM liquidity in this particular setting.
 We begin by categorizing suitable AMM types for LST liquidity.
-Subsequently, we concentrate on LP profitability.
-We analyze empirically whether, historically, trading fees sufficiently compensated liquidity provider (LPs) for the costs of providing liquidity.
-Moreover, we theoretically derive formulas for the necessary returns from trading fees, as a function of the staking rate.
+Subsequently, we concentrate on the profitability of liquidity providers (LPs).
+We theoretically derive formulas for the necessary returns from trading fees as a function of the staking rate.
 For this purpose, we consider the following two metrics measuring the losses to LPs on AMMs.

-First, we consider a well-established metric for LP profitability on AMMs: loss-vs-holding (LVH) -- also known as``impermanent loss'' or ``divergence loss''.
+First, we consider a well-established metric for LP profitability on AMMs: loss-vs-holding (LVH) -- also known as ``impermanent loss'' or ``divergence loss''.
 It measures how much a liquidity position loses from changing prices compared to keeping the initial position outside the AMM.

-A second relevant measure, that we introduce specifically for LSTs, is comparing proving LST liquidity on an AMM to staking.
+A second relevant measure, that we introduce specifically for LSTs, is comparing providing LST liquidity on an AMM to fully staking the capital.
 We coin the term \emph{loss-versus-staking} (LVS) for this metric.
-Instead of providing an LST and its underlying assets as liquidity on an AMM, LP can stake its full capital.
-In the latter case, the LP earns staking rewards on their full capital compared to trading fees from the AMM and staking rewards on part of their capital in the first case.
+Instead of providing an LST and its underlying assets as liquidity on an AMM, LPs can stake their capital by fully holding it in LSTs.
+In the latter case, LPs earn staking rewards on their full capital compared to trading fees from the AMM and staking rewards on part of their capital in the first case.

-This work begins theoretically by deriving formulas for the necessary returns from trading fees required to adequately compensate LPs for each of the losses under the particular price trajectory of LSTs.
+For each metric, we derive the formula for the necessary returns from trading fees required to adequately compensate LPs for each of the losses under the particular price trajectory of LSTs.
 This results in expressions for the required returns as a function of the staking rate $r$.